zieka/cas/developer/Contributor-Guidelines.md

 Typically, `SNAPSHOT` releases are published by the automatic [CI process](https://github.com/apereo/cas/actions).
 As soon as a patch is merged, you want to track its build status and once it turns green, you should be good to update snapshots in your build script.
 Practically, this process can take up to 50 minutes or less.
 Refer to the `README` file of the build script and the project documentation to learn how you may update the overlay to take advantage of the change.

-This practically usually involves running the build with a `-U` or `--refresh-dependencies` command for Apache Maven and Gradle respectively.
+This practically involves running the build with a `-U` or `--refresh-dependencies` command for Apache Maven and Gradle respectively.

 ## Why isn't my proposal accepted and merged yet?

 Patches submitted to the codebase in form of pull requests are generally reviewed as quickly as possible and most are often accepted.
-If you find your contribution to take longer than *usual* to be merged, it's possible that the proposed changeset violates one or more of the following principals:
+If you find your contribution to take longer than *usual* to be merged, it's possible that the proposed changeset violates one or more of the following principles:

 - The patch fails to pass automated unit or integration tests.
-- The patch fails to adhere to the project's styleing guidelines.
+- The patch fails to adhere to the project's styling guidelines.
 - The patch fails to provide adequate unit or integration tests for the proposed changes.
 - The patch fails to provide an explanation or objective for the proposed changes.
 - The patch has remained stale for quite a while without any sign of contributor activity.